0xjessel/arctis-headset-battery/README.md

 ### Headset Communication Protocol

 The plugin communicates with the headset using the HID (Human Interface Device) protocol.
-Here's how the battery and charging status are read:
+Here's how the battery level is read:

 1. **Command**: Send `[0x06, 0x18]` to the headset
-2. **Response**: The headset returns a multi-byte response with varying formats:
+2. **Response**: The headset returns a multi-byte response:

-   **Format 1:**

    - Bytes 0-1: Echo of the command (`0x06, 0x18`)
    - Byte 2: Battery level (0-100, sometimes >100)
-   - Byte 3: Charging status (0 = charging, 1 = not charging)
-   - Remaining bytes: Unknown/unused

-   **Format 2:**

-   - Bytes 0-1: Echo of the command (`0x06, 0x18`)
-   - Byte 2: Battery level (can be >100)
-   - Byte 3: Possibly max battery level (0x64 = 100)
-   - Byte 4: Charging status (0 = charging, 1 = not charging)
-   - Remaining bytes: Unknown/unused
+   - Remaining bytes: Various status information

 ### Finding the Correct Interface